 When choosing a bank account, pay attention to interest rates, transaction fees, and minimum account balances.
 You may also want to talk to other business owners and see what they love about their bank.

 Set your books up correctly at the beginning to save time and hassle down the road.
 Get to know the basics of small business accounting, and consider hiring an accountant to handle your finances as your company grows.
 A dedicated accountant may even be able to help refine your business model for better cash flow and profitability.

 Before building your website, determine your pricing strategy.
 How do you want to structure payments?
 Here are a few options:

 - One-time payments.
 Charge for your products in full at the time of purchase.

 - Subscriptions.
 Generate recurring revenue by charging on a monthly or yearly basis.

 - Payment plans.
 Allow customers to pay for their purchases over time.

-For more information about setting up your business, learn what some of our online store owners wish they knew before they got started.
+For more information about setting up your business, learn what some of our store owners wish they knew before they got started.